Converb: Examples

-Khalkha Mongolian:
+Khalkha Mongolian

 The converb -megc denotes that as soon as the first action has been begun/completed, the second action begins.
 Thus, the subordinate sentence can be understood as a temporal adverbial.
 There is no context in which the argument structure of another verb or construction would require -megc to appear, and there is no way (possibly except for afterthought) in which a -megc-clause could come sentence-final.
 Thus, -megc qualifies as a converb in the general linguistic sense.

 However, from the viewpoint of Mongolian philology (and quite in agreement with Nedjalkov 1995 and Johanson 1995), there is a second converb in this sentence: -ž.
 At its first occurrence, it is modified by the coverb ehel- ‘to begin’ and this coverb determines that the modified verb has to take the suffix.
 Yet, the same verbal suffix is used after the verb ‘to beat’ which ends an independent non-finite clause that temporally precedes the following clause but without modifying it in any way that would be fit for an adverbial.
 It would be possible for -ž to mark an adverbial:

 Such "polyfunctionality" is common.
 Japanese and Korean could provide similar examples, and the definition of subordination poses further problems.
 There are linguists who suggest that a reduction of the domain of the term converb to adverbials does not fit language reality (e.g. Slater 2003: 229).

+Standard Uzbek

+Mostly, Uzbek converbs can be translated into English as gerunds, but the context is important as the translation has to be changed as per the former.
+For example, below are the two sentences including the converb turib from the verb stem tur- 'stand':

+Alternatively, turib may denote the meaning of “then” i.e. consecutiveness, so the sentence in this case can be translated as “If you stood up (and) then wrote it”.
+But in the second example below the same converb turib can in no way be translated either with gerunditive or consecutive meaning: